-Methodology for Generating Unique identifiers (including for master trust securitisations) Date of first publication: 27 May 2019
+Methodology for Generating Unique identifiers (including for master trust securitisations) Modified

-- (a) Given lack of guidance under Article 11 of the draft RTS on disclosure, are reporting entities free to come up with their own methodologies to generate unique identifiers for fields such as RREL1; CREL1; CRPL1; AUTL1; CMRL1; CCDL1; LESL1; ESTL1; IVSS1; IVAS1; and IVAN1? - (b) What unique identifier must be used in the case of Master trusts where there is a revolving pool of underlying exposures and where the Master trust issues multiple series per year should the identifier be set at a Master trust level or the series level?
+(a) Given lack of guidance under Article 11 of the draft RTS on disclosure, a Are reporting entities free to come up with their own methodologies to generate unique identifiers for fields such as RREL1; CREL1; CRPL1; AUTL1; CMRL1; CCDL1; LESL1; ESTL1; IVSS1; IVAS1; and IVAN1?

+(b) What unique identifier must be used in the case of Master trusts where there is a revolving pool of underlying exposures and where the Master trust issues multiple series per year - should the identifier be set at a Master trust level or the series level?